 Functions are triggered by events, which means users need to create a simple HTTP trigger.
 A step by step description and all the code that needs to be inputted can be found on Tom Hickling’s blog, and you just need to replace the default URL with your new custom URL.
 The whole process is very simple because everything can be completed without having to leave the Azure portal.

 And that’s all there is to it.
-We thought this was another video that helps users get the most out of Windows Virtual Desktop and deserved a mention.
+We thought this was another video that helps users get the most out of Azure Virtual Desktop and deserved a mention.